 Man has always hoped to survive his bodily death, and it is a central tenet of many religions that such survival is possible, and what forms, if any, it might take, are matters which depend crucially on the nature of personal identity over time.
 For to survive, in the sense that concerns us, means to continue to exist as persons identifiable as those here and now

 For me, the intimate connection between personal identity (PI) on the one hand and the concept of moral responsibility for past actions and practices of praise and blame on the other has forced me to wrestle with what it means to be a person as a continuing entity through time.
 If we suddenly gave up on the notion of personal identity, or, if we were to fail to give a plausible account of it, we would be hard-pressed to justify both our moral and emotional responses to persons committing unethical acts against us or others.
 So, let’s first discuss what history has to tell us about the concept of identity before moving to the specific views.

 What do we mean when we refer to the “I” when we make claims about ourselves?
 Not to sound cliche but the concept of personal identity has baffled philosophers for centuries.
-All theories of personal identity seem have their short-falls, yet, we have no trouble claiming the “we” exist in some enduring way.
+All theories of personal identity seem to have their short-falls, yet, we have no trouble claiming the “we” exist in some enduring way.
 But what is it about us that endures over time?

 VERY BRIEF HISTORY OF IDENTITY